 Carsey School of Public Policy’s Center for Impact Finance Financial Innovations Roundtable (FIR), creates cross-sector partnerships among conventional and non-traditional lenders, investors, and markets to provide low-income communities with increased access to capital and financial services.

-The Financial Innovations Roundtable is not only a think tank, it is a “think-do” tank.
-Some of the most successful ideas developed at the FIR have been implemented, resulting in new tools, policies and practices that have resulted in millions of dollars being directed into investments in affordable housing, small and minority businesses, community facilities and other community development efforts.
+The Financial Innovations Roundtable (FIR) creates cross-sector partnerships among conventional and non-traditional lenders, investors, and markets to provide low-income communities with increased access to capital and financial services.
+FIR is not only a think tank, it is a “think-do” tank.
+Some of the most successful ideas developed at the FIR have been implemented, resulting in new tools, policies, and practices.
+These innovations have resulted in millions of dollars being directed into investments in affordable housing, small and minority businesses, community facilities, and other community development efforts.

 The FIR holds an annual meeting.
 Since 2014, the annual meeting has been hosted by the Federal Reserve Board of Governors.
 Read past roundtable summary reports